 Most standards cover all development throughout the district.
 However, in some instances, most notably the listings of permitted and conditional uses, special standards have been designated necessary to reinforce the district's character.
-In these cases standards vary by sub-district.
-These variations are marked by an asterisk ().
+In these cases standards vary by subdistrict.
+These variations are marked by an asterisk (\).

-PERMITTED USES
+2. PERMITTED USES

-0.1 Permitted Uses in the Workplace Flex Dis trict.
+2.1 Permitted Uses in the Support Commercial Sub-District.

-- A. Food-related sales, including drive-up and drivein restaurants; full-service sit-down restaurants are not permitted (see 2.2 Conditional Uses, below). - B. All uses permitted in the M-1 and M-2 zones including: manufacturing and light industrial uses, including research and development, manufacturing, assembling, repairing, testing, warehousing, wholesaling, assembly and production facilities (other than those which may be obnoxious or offensive because of emission of odor, dust, smoke, gas, noise, vibration, radiation or extensive use or storage of hazardous materials, or other characteristics with a significant potential to be detrimental to the public health, safety or general welfare as determined by the Community Development Director). - C. Parking structures and facilities. - D. Service commercial uses, including electrical supply; plumbing, heating, air conditioning equipment supply and repair; photographic equipment and supply stores; film laboratories; home furnishings, hardware and appliance sales and repair; contractor supply and home improvement stores; tool sales and rentals. - E. Schools for business and professional practice, performing and fine arts, and vocational training for trades. - F. Studios for workplaces, including design professional and artist studios (all media), recording studios, television, movie and media arts production studios, photography studios, and post-production studios, but not including studios open to the public for physical training such as for dance, exercise and the martial arts.

-- G. Retail sales and services over 7,500 square feet in floor area. - H. Additional uses: Other similar and compatible uses deemed by the Community Development Director to meet the purpose and intent of this sub-district. - Note: Any sale of alcoholic beverages in this district is subject to San Fernando City Code Chapter 106 (Zoning), Article II, Division 4, Subdivision II (Section 106-176 et seq.)
+- A. Food-related sales, including drive-up and drive-in restaurants; full-service sit-down restaurants are not permitted (see 2.2 Conditional Uses, below). - B. Manufacturing and light industrial uses, including research and development, manufacturing, assembling, repairing, testing, warehousing, wholesaling, assembly and production facilities (other than those which may be obnoxious or offensive because of emission of odor, dust, smoke, gas, noise, vibration, radiation or extensive use or storage of hazardous materials, or other characteristics with a significant potential to be detrimental to the public health, safety or general welfare as determined by the chief planning official). - C. Neighborhood Services Overlay Area: Small retail stores and service shops located in premises with storefront-type facades that serve the convenience needs of nearby workers, residents and transit users, including small grocery stores, pharmacies, video rental & sales, dry cleaners and laundromats are restricted to parcels within the Neighborhood Services Overlay Area along Hubbard Avenue.
+General office use, including administrative, professional, and government offices, and workplace studios (may occur on the upper floors within this Overlay Area. - D. Parking structures and facilities. - E. Service commercial uses, including electrical supply; plumbing, heating, air conditioning equipment supply and repair; photographic equipment and supply stores; film laboratories; home furnishings, hardware and appliance sales and repair; contractor supply and home improvement stores; tool sales and rentals. - F. Schools for business and professional practice, performing and fine arts, and vocational training for trades. - G. Studios for workplaces, including design professional and artist studios (all media), recording studios, television, movie and media arts production studios, photography studios, and post-production studios, but not including studios open to the public for physical training such as for dance, exercise and the martial arts. - H. Retail sales and services over 7,500 square feet in floor area. - I. Additional uses: Other similar and compatible uses deemed by the chief planning official to meet the purpose and intent of this sub-district. - Note: Any sale of alcoholic beverages in this district is subject to San Fernando City Code Chapter 106 (Zoning), Article II, Division 4, Subdivision II (Section 106-176 et seq.)

-0.2 Conditional Uses in the Workplace Flex District.
+2.2 Conditional Uses in the Support Commercial Sub-District.